The Legend of Heroes: Trails of Cold Steel III: Plot

-Rean also learns of his origins.
-During his time as a brigadier general in the army, Osborne rose up against the officers who were setting up the Hamel tragedy to start a war with Liberl.
-In response they set his house ablaze, killed his wife and mortally wounded his son.
-Osborne gave his heart to Rean to save him and later left him to the Schwarzer's care.
+During a party in the Imperial Palace, Rean learns of his origins; while serving as a brigadier general in the army, Osborne rose up against the officers who were setting up the Hamel tragedy to start a war with Liberl.
+This led to his home being set ablaze, killing his wife and mortally wounding Rean.
+Osborne gave his heart to Rean to save him and later left him in the Schwarzer's care.
+Meanwhile, Ash, who is being manipulated by the curse, shoots the Emperor.
+This leads Rean and both generations of Class VII to realize that Ouroboros, the Gnomes, and Osborne are plotting to unleash the curse of the Great One and start the Great Twilight, an event that heralds the return of the Great One and the end of the world.

-During a party in the Imperial palace, Ash Carbide, who is being manipulated by the curse, assassinates the emperor.
-This leads Rean and both generations of Class VII to realize that Ouroboros, the Gnomes, and Chancellor Osborne are plotting to unleash the curse of the Great One and start the Great Twilight, an event that heralds the return of the Great One and the end of the world.
-The members of Class VII resolve to stop them, but during the battle with Osborne's forces, Millium sacrifices her life to protect Rean and her sister Altina.
-Seeing Millium die causes Rean to lose control of his Spirit Unification power, fly into a rage, and slay the "Nameless One", a creature that contained the power of the Great One's curse.
-The death of the Nameless One releases the curse across Erebonia, beginning the Great Twilight, and the end of the world.
-Afterwards, all of the present Awakeners, including Osborne himself, summon their Divine knights and restrain the Ashen Knight.
+The members of Class VII resolve to stop them; during their battle with Osborne's forces, Jusis learns that his brother Rufus Albarea, the Imperial Governor of Crossbell and the primary member of Osborne's Ironbloods, is actually his illegitimate cousin who was adopted by the family to save face.
+While fighting against the "Nameless One", a creature containing the power of the Great One's curse, Millium sacrifices her life to protect Rean and her sister Altina.
+Her death causes Rean to lose control of his Spirit Unification power and slay the Nameless One in a rage, releasing the curse across Erebonia and beginning the Great Twilight.
+The story ends as the Divine Knights assemble and Osborne prepares to capture Rean.